francescorizzello94/c97d4fc0-b5e8-44c6-9b03-1599c59d59d2/README.md

 ## Run the App

-cd into the appropriate folder <b>/eventsapp</b> and in the terminal execute: <b>npm run dev</b> then click on the localhost port indicated in the terminal.
+clone the repo, cd into the appropriate folder <b>/eventsapp</b> and in the terminal execute: <b>npm run dev</b> then click on the localhost port indicated in the terminal.

 ## Features